vmercel/MPPLibrary/README.md

 # Library System Application

 ## Description
-The Library System Application is a comprehensive software solution designed to manage the functionalities of a library.
-It allows administrators and librarians to efficiently manage members, books, checkouts, and overdue items, ensuring a smooth library operation.
+The Library System Application is a software solution built with Java SWING, designed to manage the functionalities of a library.
+Developed by Mercel, Saeed, and Jeff, this system serves as a course project for CS401 Modern Programming Practices at MIU 2024.

+The application enables administrators and librarians to efficiently manage members, books, checkouts, and overdue items, ensuring smooth operations and an enhanced user experience within the library.

 ## Features
 - **User Login**